 According to Dr. Brenda Powell, co-director at the Cleveland Clinic Wellness Institute, adaptogens help train your body to handle stress.
 They are the herbal supplements for stress that help restore the body’s homeostasis or balance in a natural way.
-Although there is no exact definition for the term, naturopaths agree that they are substances that offer “state of non-specific resistance”.
+Although there is no exact definition for the term, naturopaths agree that they are substances that offer a “state of non-specific resistance”.
 This means that adaptogen does not have a single action.
 Instead, it has a systemic effect that influences the various physiological responses in the body.

-How does adaptogens deal with stress?
+How do adaptogens deal with stress?

 Adaptogens or the herbal supplements for stress have been proven to have neuroprotective, anti-depressive, and anti-fatigue properties.
 They have been studied among animal models and clinical trials involving human patients.
 Herbal supplements for stress influence hormone production to ensure that your body – starting from your mind to your emotions and down to your physical aspect – functions the way they should.

 In various studies that appeared in peer-reviewed journals, adaptogens protect the adrenal glands and the cells against the oxidative effects of stress.
 The herbal supplements do this by regulating the key mediators in stress response.
-Clinical trials show that the plant extracts normalize the level of cortisol and serve as important link in the hypothalamic-pituitary-adrenal axis, the system crucial in managing stress in the body.
-Because of the important role of adaptogens, well known herbalists like David Winston regularly recommend the use of herbal supplements for stress to counteract the negative effects of it.
+Clinical trials show that the plant extracts normalize the level of cortisol and serve as an important link in the hypothalamic-pituitary-adrenal axis, the system crucial in managing stress in the body.
+Because of the important role of adaptogens, well-known herbalists like David Winston regularly recommend the use of herbal supplements for stress to counteract the negative effects of it.

 What are the top herbal supplements for stress?

 Another important herbal supplement for stress is the Indian ginseng called Ashwagandha.
 Its action has been the subject of numerous scientific studies for many years.
 It has been tested among rats and mice against bacteria-induced stress and stress-related gastric ulcer.
-Researchers observed that the plant prevent oxidative processes that cause cell damage and weight increase of adrenal glands.
-It also helps stabilize cortisol level in order to control the symptoms of stress.
+Researchers observed that the plant prevents oxidative processes that cause cell damage and weight increase of adrenal glands.
+It also helps stabilize cortisol levels in order to control the symptoms of stress.

 Apart from animal models, it is interesting to note that ashwagandha has also been tested in human clinical trials.
-In 2012, a prospective randomized double blinded study was conducted to test the full efficacy of Ashwagandha roots in reducing anxiety and stress in adults.
+In 2012, a prospective randomized double-blinded study was conducted to test the full efficacy of Ashwagandha roots in reducing anxiety and stress in adults.
 Researchers included 64 adults and were asked to take one capsule of Ashwagandha per day for 60 days.
 After the experimental period, the subjects showed a significant reduction in stress using an assessment scale and a decrease in the cortisol level.
-Furthermore, the researchers concluded that use of the herbal supplements for stress is safe since no serious side effect was reported during the whole study period.
+Furthermore, the researchers concluded that the use of herbal supplements for stress is safe since no serious side effect was reported during the whole study period.

 More studies link stress with the development of cancer.
 This prompted one study to explore the effects of licorice root in interfering with protein expression of cancer biomarkers.
 Researchers from The State University of New Jersey examined the anti-inflammatory and anti-oxidative activities of licorice root along with another adaptogen.
-The result of their experiment is promising as they found that the herb has an overall health promoting effect against stress-related diseases including cancer.
+The result of their experiment is promising as they found that the herb has an overall health-promoting effect against stress-related diseases including cancer.

-Rhodiola has been studied in two separate clinical trials involving students with reported stress and another among physicians with stress induced fatigue.
+Rhodiola has been studied in two separate clinical trials involving students with reported stress and another among physicians with stress-induced fatigue.
 Both studies showed that the plant has the ability to reduce mental fatigue and boost brain performance after taking the supplements for 2 weeks.
 Both the physicians and the students reported better performance related to their respective activities.